 6:30 a.m. to 6 p.m.

-> The CDCs offer care, guidance, and developmental activities for your children while you fulfill your obligations to the Air Force or enjoy educational, recreational, or social opportunities.
+The CDCs offer care, guidance, and developmental activities for your children while you fulfill your obligations to the Air Force or enjoy educational, recreational, or social opportunities.
 A schedule of activities, including meal and nap times, is posted in each area.
-This is a flexible schedule which allows Child Development Program Associates (CDPAs) to respond to children’s individual needs and provide you with general times for scheduled activities.
+This is a flexible schedule which allows Child & Youth Program Assistants to respond to children’s individual needs and provide you with general times for scheduled activities.

-> - Foster positive identity and sense of emotional well-being
+- Foster positive identity and sense of emotional well-being

 - Encourage children to think, reason, question children to think, reason, question, and experiment

 - Build physical development and skills